 A found that ACV can be used to effectively treat infections caused by several common strains of bacteria.
 However, more research is needed before doctors can recommend ACV treatments to their patients.

 Yeast infections and bacterial vaginosis are caused by an overgrowth of fungus or bacteria in the vagina.
 These infections happen when the normal, healthy bacteria get overrun by bad bacteria, such as the yeast Candida.

-A 2018 study conducted outside the human body found that ACV inhibits the growth of several types of bacteria and Candida.
+A conducted outside the human body found that ACV inhibits the growth of several types of bacteria and Candida.
 This study found that ACV was most effective against yeast when mixed 1:1 with water.

 Against Staphylococcus aureus and E. coli, ACV worked even when diluted by ratios of 1:25 or 1:50, respectively.
 This suggests that when added to a partially filled bathtub, ACV may help fight certain infections.
 However, research directly related to the human body is lacking.